 Frequently asked questions on EUDR implementation for UPM Raflatac

-Please be aware that our comments refer to the supply of labelstock and other self-adhesive products to our direct customers based on UPM Raflatac’s interpretation of publicly available information on EUDR in EU sources.
-We recommend customers to consider their own EUDR obligations when selling material to their own customers.
+Please be aware that our comments refer to EUDR compliance related to the supply of labelstock and other self-adhesive products to our direct customers based on UPM Raflatac’s interpretation of publicly available information on EUDR in EU sources.
+We recommend customers consider their own EUDR obligations when selling products to their own customers.
 UPM Raflatac does not offer legal advice or consult on EUDR compliance.
-We recommend inquiring guidance from the EU or a third party when determining the impact of the regulation to your own business activities.
+We recommend requesting guidance from the EU or a third party when determining the impact of the regulation to your own business activities.